Ladicle/tcardgen/README.md

 # Twitter Card Image Generator

-Generate Twitter card image for your blog posts.
+Generate Twitter card (OGP) images for your blog posts.
+Supported front-matters are title, author, categories, tags, and date.
+Also, both toml and yaml formats are supported.

 ![sample](./example/blog-post2.png)